EnFinlay/enfinlay.github.io/_posts/2020-08-15-so-you-wanna-hack.markdown

 ## Step 3: Security Vulnerabilities

 Congratulations!
 You now have enough background knowledge to begin your security learning.
 The best first resource I can recommend is [hacker101.com](https://www.hacker101.com/) and the accompanying videos.
 The videos are modern enough to be relevant and created by great hackers.
 Notice that I'm not giving a big list of resources because that choice doesn't help right now.
 Watch the videos.
 Google and understand the things that confuse you.
 Come to Hacker101 Discord and ask questions.
-(Aside: asking "I don't understand what Cody said about the HTTPOnly flag at this timestamp of this video" is 10x better than "This is confusing, someone explain it to me").
+(Aside: asking "I don't understand what was said about the HTTPOnly flag at this timestamp of this video" is 10x better than "This is confusing, someone explain it to me").

 ## Step 4: Everything else